Where's Joe? Biden's campaign pace called into question

 “The former vice president, so far, appears to be running a general election style campaign during the primaries, concentrating his attention on Donald Trump and barely recognizing the other Democratic candidates,” added the strategist, who asked to remain anonymous to speak more freely.

-But Terry Shumaker, a Concord-based attorney and former U.S. ambassador who backed Biden in his 1988 White House bid and has endorsed him again, pushed back against claims the former vice president’s taking it easy on the campaign trail.
+But Terry Shumaker, a New Hampshire-based attorney and former U.S. ambassador who backed Biden in his 1988 White House bid and has endorsed him again, pushed back against claims the former vice president’s taking it easy on the campaign trail.

 “I think he’s done quite a bit of campaigning,” Shumaker emphasized.
 “A lot of candidates are only focusing on Iowa or New Hampshire, because they know if they don’t do reasonably well there, their campaigns may be over.
 But Joe’s made it clear he’s going to run a national campaign.
 He’s been to five or six states already.”